ivogeorg/warehouse_project/README.md

    1. The working implementation is on the branch `path-planning`.
 Please, do `git checkout` before building and running.
    2. Each of the launches includes an Rviz2 node configured for it.
    3. The Path Planner Server has an integraged launch file called `navigation.launch.py` which includes the `map_server`, `amcl`, `planner_server`, `controller_server`, `behavior_server`, and `bt_navigator` node, along with a lifecycle manager node.
-   4. All launches are configured for the lab including `'use_sim_time': False` and `odom_frame: robot_odom`.
-Since the config files override the parameters specified in the launch file, the `use_sime_time` has been commented out in the config files so that it can freely be changed for all nodes with a local variable in the launch file.
+   4. All launches are auto-configured for the simulator or the lab depending on the value of the `use_sim_time` argument.
    5. The robot description topic `/robot_description` to which the **Robot Model** item is set in Rviz2 does no longer have a publisher shortly after launch.
 I suppose that the publisher has broadcast it with _high durability_ and then exited.
-   6. The width of the local costmap has been increased to 4 m to more readily visualize the local costmap colors.
-It looks a little strange because it doesn't seem to be radial around the robot.
+   6. The width of the local costmap has been increased to 2 m by the rule-of-thumb for 4x the size of the robot.
+The diameter of RB1 is 0.5 m.
-3. Expected results
+3. Expected results (lab only shown)
    1. Map server
       ![Map](assets/map-server.png)
    2. Localization server